 Bake or Broil Spark Electrode is Worn Out

 Another common cause for a Viking oven broiler not working is a worn out spark electrode.
 When the oven is turned on, this component works with the igniter to help light the broiler.
-Located in close proximity to the element, the spark electrode heats up with electricity when the broil function is enabled.
-When it’s sufficiently heated the tip of the electrode produces a spark that ignites the flow of gas to the broil element.
+Located in close proximity to the broiler, the spark electrode produces a spark to ignite the gas.

 If the spark electrode is faulty or old it can become worn out, leaving it unable to produce a spark.
 A visual inspection may also show cracks or damage that can also cause malfunctions.
 In either case, the spark electrode cannot be repaired and requires replacement.